RunestoneInteractive/RunestoneServer/pip/source/NestedData/nested.rst

    #write code to print the value associated with key 'c' in the second dictionary (90)

-   #write code to print the value associated with key 'b' in the second dictionary
+   #write code to print the value associated with key 'b' in the third dictionary

-   #add a third dictionary add the end of the list; print something to check your work.
+   #add a fourth dictionary add the end of the list; print something to check your work.

-   #change the value associated with 'c' in the second dictionary from "yes" to "no"; print something to check your work
+   #change the value associated with 'c' in the third dictionary from "yes" to "no"; print something to check your work

 You can even have a list of functions (!).